ClemCrt2/LoRaKER/README.md

 ### Presentation

 This sensor is an open/close door detector system.
 With a magnet install on the door, the sensor can detect if the door is open or close.
 It power tx is +14dBm and it sensitivity is -140dBm.
 My configuration permit the sensor to send a LoRaWAN message for each state change (open or close) and to send a keepAlived message each 6 hours.
-For send this configuration to the sensor, you have to send the frame "1106000f000055108001816801" on the port 125
+For send this configuration to the sensor, you have to send the frame "1106000f000055108001816801" on the port 125.
+I use this sensor on a trap for introduced mammals used by the French SubAntarctic Natural Reserve.

 ### Results

+The sensor is in place on a trap to send it state (Open or Closed).
+I use grafana to display the state of the trap with the "Dynamic text" panel.